leftyhook/mlb/mlb/pitch_data_demo/README.md

 3. On the command line, type ```run_demo.bat``` and press Enter!

 ## Output
-You will be able to see pitch_data_harvester log output printed to the console as the script runs.
-Upon completion, the following files will have been created in your pitch_data_demo directory:
+pitch_data_harvester will log to the console as the script runs.
+Upon completion, the following files will have been created in your pitch_data_demo directory (total size approximately 1.5 megabytes):

     FanGraphs.wOBA_and_FIP_Constants.csv
     PitchData.2023.WorldSeries.csv